butlerx/Countdown-bot/README.md

 It is possible to configure the bot to send a message to a user or channel after connecting to server or joining a specific channel using `connectCommands` and `joinCommands`.
 This can be used, for example, to identify with NickServ on networks that require it.
 See examples below.

-###Cards
-Card configuration is located in `config/cards` directory.
-Some files are included by default, that contain the default cards of the game plus some extra cards from [BoardGameGeek](http://boardgamegeek.com/).
-You can add your custom cards to `Custom_a.json` (for answers) and `Custom_q.json` (for questions), using the same format as the default card files.
-Any card you add to these files will also be automatically loaded to the game during start up..

 ###Notify Users
 Users currently in the channel with the bot can be notified when a game begins by setting the `notifyUsers` directive to true.
 Users with ~ and & modes are not notified.